 The awkward brief is always the same: make it sound like proper hi-fi, but don’t let the system take over the room.
-That’s why we’ve added Lyngdorf to the Hidden Home Technology shop, with around 100 SKUs spanning amplifiers, processors, sources, power amps and the full Cue-100, MH, FR, CS and Cornerstone loudspeaker ranges.
-It’s a meaningful new string to our bow, and one that fills a specific gap in what we previously had on the menu: genuine high-end hi-fi performance, packaged so it can live in a finished room without dominating it.
+That’s why we’ve taken on Lyngdorf at Hidden Home Technology — the full range, from the TDAI integrated amplifiers and MP cinema processors through to the Cue-100, MH, FR, CS and Cornerstone loudspeakers.
+It’s a meaningful new string to our bow, and one that fills a specific gap in what we could offer before: genuine high-end hi-fi performance, packaged so it can live in a finished room without dominating it.

 Most of the time, when a client briefs us on a new system, the conversation gets stuck at the same junction.
 They want the room to look the way the room looks.
 They’ve spent serious money on the architecture, the joinery, the lighting, the kitchen, the floors.
 And then someone arrives with a 19-inch rack and a pair of three-foot-tall floorstanders that need 60 centimetres of breathing room on every side, and the look of the room collapses.